-COMPLAINT COUNSEL'S MOTION TO COMPEL RESPONDENTS TO SUPPLEMENT INTERROGATORY RESPONSES
+COMPLAINT COUNSEL'S SECOND MOTION TO COMPEL RESPONDENTS TO SUPPLEMENT INTERROGATORY RESPONSES

-Pursuant to Rule 3.38(a), Complaint Counsel respectfully requests the Court order Respondents to promptly supplement their answers to the First Set of Interrogatories served on December 22, 2020.
-See Averill Decl., CCX-B1 & B2.
-Respondents produced their Objections and Answers on January 21, 2020 ("Answers") and subsequently refused to supplement on the ground they preferred to discontinue the administrative case without participating in any additional fact discovery.1 Specifically, on February 1, Respondents' counsel advanced the position for the first time that further discovery was irrelevant because they preferred to terminate the administrative case by settlement, withdrawing their answer, amending their answer to admit allegations in the Complaint, or declining to participate in discovery and
+Pursuant to Rule 3.38(a), Complaint Counsel respectfully requests Respondents be required to promptly supplement two of their answers to the First Set of Interrogatories served on December 22, 2020.
+See Averill Decl., CCX-B1 & B2.1 Respondents produced their Objections and Answers on January 21, 2021 ("Answers") and subsequently refused to supplement on the grounds they preferred to discontinue the administrative case without any additional fact discovery.
+Although Respondents now intend to amend their Answer2 to admit all material allegations in the Complaint pursuant to Rule 3.12(b)(2) and have thereby narrowed disputed issues, limited additional discovery should proceed.
+As this Court previously recognized, "[t]here is nothing in Rule 3.12(b)(2) or the Scheduling Order issued in this case that prevents Complaint Counsel from pursuing discovery regarding issues that remain relevant after [the Motions to Amend the Answer and Complaint] are resolved."
+See No. 600817 (Mar.
+1, 2021), at